vega/ipyvega/README.md

 Run kernel: `jupyter notebook`

-To rebuild the javascript continuously, run `yarn watch`.
+To rebuild the JavaScript continuously, run `yarn watch`.

 Publish a new version to pypi with `python3 setup.py sdist upload`.